mariedabee/Program/README.md

 Created a client “FacadePatternClient” that can purchase the items from CashRegister through RegisterKeeper.
 This class represents the “client” for this pattern.

+#### 2. Proxy pattern
+For this pattern, I created a small program that loads and displays some text to the terminal.
+The text is loaded by the proxy.

+      2.1 SchoolMessages:
+This is the interface for this small program.
+It contains one method.
+The display() method.

+      2.2 RealText:
+This class will display the text.
+It contains two methods.
+The loadFromDisc() method, and it overrides the display() method from the SchoolMessages interface.
+The display() method is available to the Proxy

 ----------------------------------------------
 ### C. Behavioural design pattern:
 ####  1. Facade pattern